Under the Pyramids lies a great mystery - one that still shapes Archaeological myth today.

 Under the Pyramids, published in 1924 as “Imprisoned with the Pharaohs,” is one of the main sources that can easily link Lovecraft & Archaeology together.
 This work is a longer short story that was written as if from the perspective of Harry Houdini, so there is already a tie to the “supernatural” in the form of the real-life magician inserted into Egypt.

-Harry Houdini would be dead less than two years after this was published, but he would have been at the height of his popularity during the time that this was written and published, having become the president of the oldest magic company in America, Martinka & Co. in 1923 and would have his own evening show a year later in 1925.
+Harry Houdini would be dead less than two years after this was published in 1926, but he would have been at the height of his popularity during the time that this was written and published, having become the president of the oldest magic company in America, Martinka & Co. in 1923 and would have his own evening show a year later in 1925.
 Houdini remains in some way connected to Lovecraft because of this work, as can be seen in the game, The Last Case of Benedict Fox, where he is portrayed as the father-like figure to the protagonist.

 “Mystery Attracts Mystery.”